joeybobbes/testcoveragetool/README.md

 # testcoveragetool
-tool that calculates minimal number of required test cases to satisfy different coverage criteria
+tool that calculates minimal number of required test cases for a given function to satisfy different coverage criteria